Göran Edman

-Göran Edman (born 28 April 1956) is a Swedish vocalist.

-Biography

-Edman is notable for his session work with many artists through the years but mainly for his early work with guitarist Yngwie Malmsteen.
+Göran Edman (born 28 April 1956) is a Swedish rock singer.
+He is notable for his session work with many artists through the years but mainly for his early work with guitarist Yngwie Malmsteen.
 He has also recorded with bands and artists such as Vindictiv, Brazen Abbot, John Norum, Madison, Karmakanic, Street Talk, Kharma, Crossfade (EU), Signum Regis and Richard Andersson among others.